-30-50 mm in diameter, are relatively thin, and are flat in cross-section.
+Several types of ground-stone tools also were recovered, including six ground-stone disks that are similar in size and shape to the chipped-stone disk described above (Figure 32c-e).
+These artifacts range in size from 30-50 mm in diameter and are relatively thin and flat in cross-section.
 One specimen, however, is much thicker and more plano-convex in cross-section, and somewhat resembles a small chunkey stone.
 Still another specimen is half-moon shaped.
 It is uncertain whether this item was originally manufactured into this shape or represents a broken disk that was reworked into this form.
 Only two ground-stone disks could be identified as to raw material; both were made from schist.
 The function(s) of these artifacts remain unknown.
-Several other ground-stone fragments of unidentifiable types are also present in the artifact sample.
+Several other ground-stone fragments of unidentifiable types also are present in the artifact sample.

-Single examples of a mano, pitted cobble, anvil, and nutting stone are also represented in the assemblage from the 1986 excavation.
-The mano, made of igneous rock, is roughly rectangular (80 x 67 mm) in shape, relatively thick (37 mm), and triangular to trapezoidal in cross-section.
+Single examples of a mano, pitted cobble, anvil, and nutting stone are also represented in the assemblage from the 1986 excavation (Figure 32a-b).
+The mano, made of igneous rock, is roughly rectangular $(80 \times 67 \text{ mm})$ in shape, relatively thick (37 mm), and triangular to trapezoidal in crosssection.
 The top and bottom faces of this tool were smoothed by abrasion and grinding.
-The pitted cobble is a flat and roughly circular (86 \times 78 mm) piece of granite that possesses a single circular depression (approximately 20 mm in diameter) in the center of one face and what appears to be the beginning of another depression on the reverse side.
+The pitted cobble is a flat and roughly circular $(86 \times 78 \text{ mm})$ piece of granite that possesses a single circular depression (approximately 20 mm in diameter) in the center of one face and what appears to be the beginning of another depression on the reverse side.
 Furthermore, both surfaces appear slightly pitted and roughened.
-The nutting stone is a large (210 x 112 mm) flat piece of schist with several circular depressions, similar in nature to the pitted cobble depressions described above, on both sides.
-One surface contains approximately 11 irregularly-spaced depressions ranging from 10-25 mm in diameter.
-The reverse side exhibits about ten irregularly spaced depressions ranging between 10 and 20 mm in diameter.
-The traditional interpretation of pitted cobbles and nutting stones is that they are a product of nut processing.
-Finally, a portion of a broken corner of an anvil was also recovered.
-It is made of metavolcanic rock, has ground edges, is crushed and pitted on one surface.
+The nutting stone is a large $(210 \times 112 \text{ mm})$ flat piece of schist with several circular depressions, similar in nature to the pitted cobble depressions described above, on both sides